top of page

 Assistant Professor

 My preferred name is Melissa.
 I am originally from Bogotá, Colombia.
 I am a computational ecologist.
 My main motivation is to use quantitative and computational tools to learn about patterns and processes in biodiversity to inform conservation actions.
 I was a Liber Ero Postdoctoral Fellow focusing on estimating changes in pollinator distributions to prioritize areas for conservation.
-I worked closely with the NGO Pollinator Partnership Canada
+For my work I have was awarded the Early Career Award from the Canadian Society of Ecology and Evolution, and the Young Investigator Award from the American Society of Naturalists.

 Smithsonian_3.jpg